 - Natural disaster;

-- Pandemic outbreak of disease;
+- Pandemic outbreak of disease:

 - Weather;

-- Fire or explosion;
+- · Fire or explosion;

-- Terrorism;
+- Terrorism or other acts of violence;

-- Strikes;
+- · Labor strikes;

-- Unavailability of raw or packaging materials; and
+- · Unavailability of raw or packaging materials; and

 - Operational and/or financial instability of key suppliers, and other vendors or service providers.

 We take adequate precautions to mitigate the impact of possible disruptions, and have plans in place to manage such events if they were to occur.
 If we are unable, or if it is not financially feasible, to effectively mitigate the likelihood or potential impact of such disruptive events, our results of operations and financial condition could be negatively impacted.